Arttuv/arttuv-website/src/markdown-pages/research/information-overload/feedly-vs-inoreader-and-the-ultimate-feed-reader.md

 **Highlights and notes** are a mystery to me.
 I keep them elsewhere (and I could see myself using Evernote, Pocket, Instapaper, or even plain old PDF for that.
 I have a hunch that this might be something I haven’t figured out yet - maybe highlights and comments in a feedreader could be used more as a quick preprocessing step in the process.

 # Why Inoreader is Better for Me
+Feedly's and Inoreader's margeting texts support beautifully my valuation of their features:

+> "Take back control of you news feed"

+> "Goodbye information overload"

+First I need to get back the control of my feed and then I can battle the information overload.

 Right now Inoreader is better focused on getting the content in (and out) and making it easy to read that content as well.
 They can generate feeds from websites that don’t provide RSS if the structure of the website is clear enough.
 It has worked for me every time.
 It’s ridiculous that nowadays even some blogs don’t provide RSS feeds.

 Inoreader can also generate an email address that you can use to follow newsletters, which then pop up to Inoreader as a feed.
 For example, some academic sources do not allow any kind of RSS or other feeds, and the only option may be email alerts.
 If you can give the address, you can use the one Inoreader generates for you.
 Otherwise, you’ll need to create a forward from your email to Inoreader.
 Tampere University is using Office365 and it was easy to create rules and forwarding.